-BSC1005 - Life Science: 3 credit hours/45 clock hours.
+BSC1005 - Life Science: 3 credit hours.

 Designated for non-science majors.
-Communicate major biological concepts and relate how these are connected within various and the biological and physical sciences.
+Communicate major biological concepts and relate how these are connected within various biological and physical sciences.
 Evaluate and discuss contemporary social and ethical issues related to life science.
-Students will be expected to apply problem solving, analytical, and communication skills based on the scientific method to provide the foundation for lifelong learning and career development.
+Students will be expected to apply problem-solving, analytical, and communication skills based on the scientific method to provide the foundation for lifelong learning and career development.
 Prerequisite(s)(s): None

-PHY1020 - Principles of Physics: 3 credit hours/45 clock hours.
+PHY1020 - Principles of Physics: 3 credit hours.

 This course is both a classic and technical physics course.
-It emphasizes both physical principles and physics applications in today's world.
-The student learns the scientific method of problem solving, as well as developing critical thinking and reasoning skills.
-Topics include, but are not limited to measurement, problem solving, motion, force, work, energy, simple machines, rotational motion, matter, fluids, temperature and heat, gas laws, wave dynamics, electricity, magnetism, and optics.
-Prerequisite(s): MAC1105.
+It emphasizes the applications of physical principles and physics in today's world.
+The student learns the scientific method of problem-solving, developing critical thinking and reasoning skills.
+Topics include, but are not limited to, measurement, problem-solving, motion, force, work, energy, simple machines, rotational motion, matter, fluids, temperature and heat, gas laws, wave dynamics, electricity, magnetism, and optics.
+Prerequisite: MAT1100 or higher.